wso2/docs-open-banking/en/docs/learn/consent-authorization-intro.md

 and protects the confidentiality and integrity of the authorization details when passing through an API consumer application.

 ###Authorization web application
-The API consumers obtain an authorization URL that redirects the customer to a web interface.
+The API consumers obtain an authorization URL that redirects the customer to a web interface hosted by the bank.
 In this web application, the customer:

 - Logs in using the login credentials.
 - Views information that the API consumer requested to access.